frederic-perez/Ada-Byron-code-book/README.md

 This "book" gathers a collection of C++ code snippets ready to be used as examples or reused in your own projects.
 The name Ada Byron in the repository title is a homage to the first software programmer ([Wikipedia entry](http://en.wikipedia.org/wiki/Ada_Lovelace)).

-I use to build binaries for these settings:
+I use to build binaries for these settings (sorted alphabetically)
+- Apple OS X:
+  - 10.11 El Capitan, Xcode 7.1 (LLVM, clang++) 64-bit
+  - ~~Xcode 6.2 (LLVM, clang++) 64-bit~~
+- Linux Ubuntu: g++ 4.8.2, clang++ 3.4.1
 - Microsoft Windows 8.1:
   - Visual Studio 14 2015 Win64 (starting in July, 2015)
   - ~~Visual Studio 12 2013 Win64~~
-- Linux Ubuntu: g++ 4.8.2, clang++ 3.4.1
-- Apple OS X:
-  - 10.11 El Capitan, Xcode 7.1 (LLVM, clang++) 64-bit
-  - ~~Xcode 6.2 (LLVM, clang++) 64-bit~~

-and for all of them we use
+Q for all of them we use
 - [Boost](http://www.boost.org/) Version 1.59.0 (August 13th, 2015 15:23 GMT)
 - ~~[Boost](http://www.boost.org/) Version 1.58.0 (April 17th, 2015 07:53 GMT)~~
 - ~~[Boost](http://www.boost.org/) Version 1.57.0 (November 3rd, 2014 21:55 GMT)~~